RDACollectionsWG/ruby-collections-client/docs/MembersApi.md

 # **collections_id_members_mid_get**
 > MemberItem collections_id_members_mid_get(id, mid)

-Get the properties of a member item in a collection
+Get the properties of a member item in a collection.
+A successful request returns an HTTP 200 response code with a MemberItem in the response body.

 This request retrieves the properties of a specific member item from a collection